wp-plugins/featured-blog-author/readme.txt

 ###Installing The Plugin For WordPress MU###

-Install normally, but move **only** the `featured-bloggers.php` to the `mu-plugins` folder.
+Install normally, but move **only** the `featured-blog-authors.php` to the `mu-plugins` folder.
 Leave the rest of the files in their normal place.

 == Frequently Asked Questions ==